PiaHan/TakingOverGoogleAppsScript/README.md

 User might change the date format, or add string data where only integer format allowed.
 Ask user that they edit the format or there is String data in the date / number / qty cell. <br>
 3. Cell thinks 0 as null or blank.<br>
 block the range cell -> Format -> number -> plain text. <br>
-4. User input the number(integer, float) data but error message appears like 'String data can't be added to float or integer'<br>
+4. User input the number(integer, float) data but error message appears like 'String data can't be added to float or integer<br>
 block the range cell -> Format -> number -> number <br>
 These kinds of errors could happen to Date format DB too.<br>

 <h5>How to make a button</h5>
+<p>insert-> drawing -> start with text box.<br>
+I used drawing button rather than image because image takes more time to load than drawing button.</p>
 <h5>How to trigger event to the button</h5>
+<p>Right click -> Assign Script</p>
 <h5>Additional Explanation</h5>
 <p>Video explanation of how to make DB table in Big Query console :<a href="https://drive.google.com/drive/folders/1XLi9X6WAIwyPKkfPtWJT3eKt89uPu-Ik?usp=sharing">Make DB Table(Location, Product)</a></p>